 What is L-Glutamine?

 L-Glutamine is an amino acid, or a building block of protein.
 Amino acids and proteins play many key roles in our body.
-It helps with transport of nitrogen (used for cell division and growth) and carbon in our bodies and plays roles in neural function, intestinal function, and boosting our immune system.2
+Specifically, glutamine helps with transport of carbon and nitrogen (used for cell division and growth) in our bodies and plays roles in neural function, intestinal function, and boosting our immune system.2

 It is made by the body in our muscle tissue and is therefore considered “non-essential”.
 This means that we don’t have to strictly consume it from our diet.1 However, when our body is under physical (metabolic) stress, it may require more glutamine than it makes on its own.2

 This need for additional glutamine, when our body is using it in higher amounts, supports the argument that l-glutamine is actually “conditionally essential” – meaning there are times when it’s necessary to consume more than what our body produces.3